This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• About 30 minutes prior to serving, stir in the cup of milk and continue to cook, uncovered and slightly simmering, until ready to serve.
+• About 30 minutes prior to serving, stir in the milk and continue to cook, uncovered and slightly simmering, until ready to serve.
 Taste and add more salt and pepper to taste, if desired.

 • Remove and discard the cheese rind, bay leaves, and thyme bundle.